 Males are interspersed between females in every alternate row, either every second or every third bay.
-Ideally their footprint is kept small to reduce vigour, and male grafts can be added on to the female vines rather than planting separate plants.
+Ideally their footprint is kept small.
+Male grafts can be added on to the female vines rather than planting separate plants.
 More labour is required to keep the opposing females from tangling in the middle of the bay, but it is an effective method in wider rows.